ellysh/video-game-bots/InGameBots/protection.md

 Now you can continue execution of the TestApplication process.
 The debugger presence is not detected anymore.

 The `DebugBreak` WinAPI function is able to be substituted by inline assembler instructions too.
-You can use the same approach, as we have used for `IsDebuggerPresent` function, to investigate internals of the `DebugBreak` one.
+You can use the same approach, as we have used for `IsDebuggerPresent` function, to analyze internals of the `DebugBreak` one.
 The [`INT 3`](https://en.wikipedia.org/wiki/INT_%28x86_instruction%29#INT_3) instruction is used there.

 This is an alternative variant of the `IsDebug` function, which is based on usage of the `INT 3` instruction:
 ```C++